CWA, Dirty Bomb and RDD Investigative Readiness

 Po-210 is a short-lived alpha-emitting radionuclide (half-life 138.4 days) produced by neutron bombardment of bismuth-209 in nuclear reactors.
 It is not commercially available at the doses required for weaponisation.
 The investigation by the Metropolitan Police, supported by the UK Atomic Weapons Establishment (AWE) at Aldermaston and the Health Protection Agency (now Public Health England), identified Po-210 in Litvinenko's urine on the day before his death, providing both the clinical diagnosis and the forensic identification simultaneously.

-The forensic trace established by the AWE analysis was extraordinary.
+The forensic trace established by the AWE analysis was technically demanding.
 Because Po-210 emits alpha particles detectable at extremely low concentrations by the specific analytical technique of alpha spectrometry, trace amounts left on surfaces during transport, preparation, and administration could be detected weeks after deposition.
-AWE and HPA analysts surveyed more than 100 locations in London and traced a contamination trail across the Millennium Hotel pine bar, the Itsu restaurant, a Mercedes car, several other hotel locations in London, and a British Airways aircraft (BA 873, Munich to London) on which the suspected Russian agents had travelled.
+AWE and HPA analysts surveyed more than 100 locations in London and traced a contamination trail across the Millennium Hotel pine bar, the Itsu restaurant, a Mercedes car, several other hotel locations in London, and a British Airways aircraft (BA 873, Moscow to London Heathrow) on which the suspected Russian agents had travelled.
 The contamination pattern reconstructed the physical movements of the suspects in the days before the poisoning.

 The UK public inquiry (the Litvinenko Inquiry, chaired by Sir Robert Owen, reporting in January 2016) concluded that the killing was "probably approved" by then-FSB Director Nikolai Patrushev and President Vladimir Putin.
 The inquiry relied on both the forensic science (AWE isotope fingerprinting, Met Police scene evidence) and the classified intelligence evidence heard in closed sessions.